Jackie Robinson Parkway: Route description

 The Jackie Robinson Parkway starts at an intersection with Jamaica, Pennsylvania, and Bushwick avenues in the East New York neighborhood in Brooklyn.
 The westernmost four exits are located within the Cemetery Belt, near Brooklyn's border with Queens.
 The parkway runs east from Bushwick Avenue to Highland Park, where it curves around the north side of the Ridgewood Reservoir.
 Exit 1, Highland Boulevard, is a westbound exit and eastbound entrance.
 The parkway passes Mount Judah Cemetery before exit 2 at Vermont Place and Cypress Avenue, which lead to Highland Park and the Hungarian Cemetery.
 The parkway then continues through Mount Carmel Cemetery and Cypress Hills Cemetery, where there are retaining walls on both sides of the highway.
 Exit 3, Cypress Hills Street, leads to Cypress Hills Cemetery, where Jackie Robinson is buried.

 At exit 4, Forest Park Drive, the parkway enters Forest Park in Queens.
 Exit 5 is Myrtle Avenue.
 At exit 6, Metropolitan Avenue, Union Turnpike straddles the parkway, but there is no access to or from Union Turnpike.
 The parkway and Union Turnpike then exit Forest Park and go under Queens Boulevard (NY 25) and above the New York City Subway's IND Queens Boulevard Line.
 Union Turnpike shares a diamond interchange with Queens Boulevard, but there is no access from the parkway.
 Exits 7 and 8, both at the Kew Gardens Interchange at the Jackie Robinson Parkway's eastern end, are both eastbound-only.
 Exit 7 goes to the Van Wyck Expressway (I-678) northbound (there is no access southbound), while exits 8E and 8W lead to the Grand Central Parkway's eastbound and westbound lanes, respectively.
 There were originally 23 or 26 bridges carrying the parkway below and above roads or railroad tracks.

 Safety

 The parkway has several sharp curves throughout its route, particularly within the cemeteries.
 The curves exist because, at the time of the parkway's construction, planners wished to disturb as few graves as possible.
 As designed, the curves limited the design speed of the Interboro Parkway to 35 mph.
 The curves are particularly hazardous; The New York Times wrote in 1997 that the parkway has been nicknamed "Suicide Row", "Slaughter Parkway" and "Death Alley" throughout the years.

-A junction at the eastern end of the parkway was placed on the list of New York State's most dangerous roads in 2007, based on accident data from 2004–2006.
+A junction at the eastern end of the parkway was placed on the list of New York State's most dangerous roads in 2007, based on accident data from 2004 to 2006.